 Cleaning Marble: clean with a dust mop and neutral cleaner to remove most dirt.
 It is recommended to use a penetrating sealer to prevent staining.
-All stones are porous and excessive water and acidic substances may cause reactions such as oxidant (rust), etching etc. Marble can be cleaned with warm water, a soft cloth or sponge and specially formulated stone sealers/cleaners.
+All stones are porous and excessive water or acidic substances may cause reactions such as oxidant (rust), etching etc. Marble can be cleaned with warm water, a soft cloth or sponge and specially formulated stone sealers/cleaners.
 Spills should be blotted immediately.
 Do not clean any natural stone with acidic cleaners, including (but not limited to) vinegar or cleaners with "lime" or "lemon" on the label.
 These products will abrade the polish from the stone.

 General: Sealers DO NOT protect polished surfaces from these types of cleaners.
-For maintenance information, see page 26.
 Please also note that staining or chipping caused by regular use/wear-and-tear is not covered under warranty.